 Double Ka Meetha, a few details!

 Ideally, this dessert should be prepared with "Double Roti".
-In Hyderabad, this is being all through the year though much during Ramzan.
+In Hyderabad, this is all through the year though much during Ramzan.
 In fact, this is served in marriages as well now.

 Difference between Hyderabadi Double ka Meetha and Awadhi Sahi Tukda!